Pinehills at Myrtlewood Golf Club

 really enjoyed the course

 The course was in great shape and was a very good layout.
 The course was very wet from excessive rains but still was in very good shape.
 Would like to go back when weather is better.
 Would definitely recommend to someone else.
-Brian B.

 Fun, easy course